gregjohnsonbiometrics/biometrics.utilities/README.md

 This version currently does not implement the `weighted` option.

-The Voronoi tesselation is computing using Fortune's algorithm[^18] from code derived from Pierre Vigier Copyright (C) 2018, and is provided under GNU Lesser General Public License (see <http://www.gnu.org/licenses/>).
+The Voronoi tesselation is computed using Fortune's algorithm[^18] from code derived from Pierre Vigier Copyright (C) 2018, and is provided under GNU Lesser General Public License (see <http://www.gnu.org/licenses/>).

 `APA` a vector of APA values (in square units of measure used for the coordinates) for each tree in their original order.